What Does a Vet Tech Do?

-- Review patient and talk through the review with the owner
+- Conduct initial review of pet patient and talk with the owner

-- Take initial readings of patients’ weight and vital signs
+- Take initial readings, such as weight and vital signs

-- Handle all patient processes – including x-rays, CT scans and MRIs
+- Handle all patient imaging processes, including X-rays, CT scans and MRIs

-- Provide emergency triage and nursing to incoming or recovering patients
+- Provide emergency triage to critical patients and stabilize

-- Monitor patient status under anaesthesia – including blood pressure, respiration, heart rate and oxygen levels
+- Monitor patient's vital signs under anesthesia (blood pressure, respiration, heart rate and oxygen levels)

 - Collect and record animals’ case histories